vta-js/eslint-config/packages/eslint-config-typescript/README.md

 }
 ```

-> if you want to use one specific tsconfig file,please use like this in your .eslintrc， React please extends ** @vta/eslint-config-react/typescript **, same as Vue extends ** @vta/eslint-config-vue/typescript **
+> if you want to use one specific tsconfig file,please use like this in your .eslintrc.
+React please extends **@vta/eslint-config-react/typescript**, same as Vue extends **@vta/eslint-config-vue/typescript**

 ```javascript
 module.exports = {